nttcslab/eval-audio-repr/plugin/OPERA/REAEDME_OPERA.md

 # Towards Pre-training an Effective Respiratory Audio Foundation Model

+This repository provides:
-This repository provides the code to integrate EVAR as a plugin model into the [OPERA](https://github.com/evelyn0414/OPERA) benchmark for respiratory sounds, enabling OPERA to evaluate pre-trained audio representation models supported by EVAR.
-Based on this OPERA extension, it also provides scripts and instructions to reproduce the results from the paper *"Towards Pre-training an Effective Respiratory Audio Foundation Model"*.
+- Code to integrate EVAR as a plugin model into the [OPERA](https://github.com/evelyn0414/OPERA) benchmark for respiratory sounds.
+  This extension enables OPERA to evaluate 20+ additional audio models supported by EVAR.
+- Scripts and instructions to reproduce the results of our Interspeech 2025 paper.
+- Pre-trained M2D+Resp weights that achieved the best results in our Interspeech 2025 paper. 👉 [release](https://github.com/nttcslab/eval-audio-repr/releases/tag/0.1.0)
+- Example notebook for using M2D+Resp. 👉 [Example-M2D+Resp.ipynb](Example-M2D+Resp.ipynb)

 ## How to Integrate with the OPERA Benchmark